-Note: The path has 2 variables used for pagination. {itemsPerPage} is the number of items to be displayed on a page, with the value to be computed dynamically during rendering of the CMS Connect (JSON) component. {pageNumber} is the current page number, whose value is to be computed dynamically during rendering of the CMS Connect (JSON) component.
+\square Note: The path has two variables used for pagination. $\{itemsPerPage\}$ is the number of items to display on a page. {pageNumber} is the current page number.
+The variable {offset} also applies to pagination and specifies a page offset.
+Variable values are computed dynamically when the CMS Connect (JSON) component is displayed.

-- 6. Click Add JSON.

-- 7. Enter the following to add a single blog post:

-- Name: Blog Item

-- Type: Content Item

-- Path: rest/v1.1/sites/capricorncafeblog.wordpress.com/posts/{component}

-Note: The {component} variable adds the component path dynamically, based on what's entered for Component Path in the property editor for the CMS Connect (JSON) component in the Builder.
+- c.
+To generate a detail page and a link for each blog in the list, make sure that the content type has both a content item and a content list.
+Click Add content item and provide the following information. - Name-Blog Item - Path-rest/v1.1/sites/capricorncafeblog.wordpress.com/posts/{component} - Note: The {component} variable adds the component path dynamically.
+It uses the component path entered for the CMS Connect (JSON) component in the Community Builder. - ID-ID - Title-title

-8. Click Save.
+5. Click Save.